 A self-deprecating and humorous account of life in the Coldstream Guards followed by a wry, witty collection of letters that provides unique insight into life as a POW during the Second World War.

-Vintage Roger is Roger Mortimer at his witty, irreverent best.
-Exuding the charm and good humour that captured the nation's hearts in Dear Lupin and Dear Lumpy, this uplifting account tells of Roger's years in the Coldstream Guards and is followed by a collection of letters he wrote to his good friend Peggy Dunne from May 1940 to late 1944.
-Steadfastly optimistic and utterly captivating, the letters paint a vivid portrait of life as a POW.
+Vintage Roger is Roger Mortimer at his witty, irreverent best, exuding the charm and good humour that captured the nation's hearts in Dear Lupin and Dear Lumpy.
+Steadfastly optimistic and utterly captivating, these letters, written to his good friend Peggy Dunne from May 1940 to late 1944, paint a vivid portrait of life as a POW.

 Full of [Mortimer's] trademark gallows humour and laconic self-deprecation - Daily Mail

 For Dear Lupin fans Vintage Roger provides an interesting prequel that gives fresh insight into the life of one of the twentieth century's most amusing letter writers and top Dads - The Critic